mrbusche/backseatfan.com/_posts/2009-10-20-chad-ochocinco-iphone-app.md

   </p>

   <p>
-    &#8220;Thanks for all the nice tweets about my iPhone app,&#8221; Ochocinco tweeted back. &#8220;If u r at the stadium with an 85 on, my photographer will find u & take a pic for the app!&#8221;
+    "Thanks for all the nice tweets about my iPhone app," Ochocinco tweeted back.
+"If u r at the stadium with an 85 on, my photographer will find u & take a pic for the app!"
   </p>

   <p>